Shares wary on U.S. inflation, battered bitcoin charts recovery

 Nasdaq futures rose 0.4% and S&P 500 futures firmed 0.5%.

-Sovereign dollar bonds issued by Belarus shed as much as 2 cents , after Belarusian authorities on Sunday forced an airliner to land and arrested an opposition-minded journalist who was on board, drawing condemnation from Europe and the United States. read more
+Sovereign dollar bonds issued by Belarus shed as much as 2 cents after Belarusian authorities on Sunday forced an airliner to land and arrested an opposition-minded journalist who was on board, drawing condemnation from Europe and the United States.

 After the strong growth shown by Friday’s surveys of the global services sectors, all eyes will be on U.S. personal consumption and inflation figures this week.